Kingdom of Nepal

-The Kingdom of Nepal (नेपाल अधिराज्य) was a Hindu kingdom in South Asia, formed in 1768 by the expansion of the Gorkha Kingdom, which lasted until 2008 when the kingdom became the Federal Democratic Republic of Nepal.
-It was also known as the Gorkha Empire (गोरखा अधिराज्य), or sometimes Asal Hindustan (असल हिन्दुस्तान).
-(Note: King Prithvi Narayan Shah self proclaimed the newly unified Kingdom of Nepal as Asal Hindustan due to North India being ruled by the Islamic Mughal rulers.
-The self proclamation was done to enforce the Hindu social code of Dharmashastra over his reign and refer to his country as being inhabitable for people of Dharmic religions.
-He also referred Northern part of India as Mughlan (Country of Mughals) and called the region infiltrated by Muslim foreigners.)
-Founded by King Prithvi Narayan Shah, a Gorkha monarch who claimed to be of Thakuri origin from chaubisi.
+The Kingdom of Nepal (नेपाल अधिराज्य), also known as the Gorkha Empire (गोरखा अधिराज्य), was a Hindu monarchy in South Asia that existed from 1768 to 2008.
+The kingdom was formed out of the expansion of the Gorkha Kingdom by King Prithvi Narayan Shah, a Gorkha monarch of the Shah dynasty who claimed to be of Thakuri origin from chaubisi.
 (Note: An account of the kingdom of Nepal - Francis Buchanan-Hamilton, many International and National historians, however, argues that the Shah Dynasty is from Magar descent.)

-From 1768 until 2008, the Kingdom of Nepal was a constitutional monarchy, and the head of state was the King of Nepal.
-The monarchy was established by King Prithvi Narayan Shah following the unification of Nepal.
-The Shah dynasty continued to rule as hereditary monarchs until the monarchy was officially abolished on 28 May 2008, following a decade-long civil conflict and the declaration of the Federal Democratic Republic of Nepal.

 After the invasion of Tibet and plundering of Digarcha by Nepali forces under Prince Regent Bahadur Shah in 1792, the Dalai Lama and Chinese Ambans reported to the Chinese administration for military support.
 The Chinese and Tibetan forces under Fuk'anggan attacked Nepal but went for negotiations after failure at Nuwakot.
 Mulkaji Damodar Pande, who was the most influential among the four Kajis, was appointed after the removal of Bahadur Shah.
 Chief Kaji (Mulkaji) Kirtiman Singh Basnyat, tried to protect king Girvan Yuddha Shah and keep former king, Rana Bahadur Shah away from Nepal.
 However, on 4 March 1804, the former king came back and took over as Mukhtiyar and Damodar Pande was then beheaded in Thankot.
 The 1806 Bhandarkhal massacre instigated upon the death of Rana Bahadur Shah, set forth the rise of the authoritative Mukhtiyar Bhimsen Thapa, who became the de facto ruler of Nepal from 1806 to 1837.
 During the early nineteenth century, however, the expansion of the East India Company's rule in India led to the Anglo-Nepalese War (1814–1816), which resulted in Nepal's defeat.